 - 1 cup powdered sugar

-- 2 tablespoons plant-based milk * See notes for chocolate glaze
+- 2 tablespoons plant-based creamer * See notes for chocolate glaze

-- Combine milk, vegetable oil, maple syrup, and sugar in a small sauce pan.
-Bring to a boil.
-Once boiling, remove from heat and let it cool for 10 – 15 minutes, until it is about 105 F. If you don’t have a thermometer, just dip your finger in.
+- Combine milk, oil, and sugar in a small sauce pan.
+Bring to a boil, then remove from heat and let it cool for 10 – 15 minutes, until it is about 105 F. If you don't have a thermometer, just dip your finger in.
 It should be about as warm as your finger.

-- Once the milk mixture has reached the right temperature, stir in the yeast and let it sit for 5 – 10 minutes.
+- Once the milk mixture has reached the right temperature, stir in the yeast, ground flax, and vanilla.
+Let it sit for 5 – 10 minutes.

-- In a large bowl, add all-purpose flour and the 1 teaspoon of salt.
-Stir until combined.
-Create a well in the middle and pour in the soy milk/yeast mix.
+- In a large bowl, whisk together all-purpose flour and salt.
+Create a well in the middle and pour in the milk/yeast mix.
 Stir to combine.
+Knead in the bowl for 1 – 3 minutes.
 Cover and set aside so the dough can rise until its about double in size (about an hour).

 - This dough is very sticky.
-Flour your surface and create 2″ dough balls.
+Flour your surface and create 2" dough balls.
 Use your thumb to create a hole in the middle, to create a ring.
-Then place these in a greased donut pan.
-Once all the compartments in your pans are full, place a light-weight kitchen towel and set aside, until they have risen to double their size.
+Place these on a baking sheet lined with parchment paper, cover with a light-weight kitchen towel and set aside, until they have risen to double their size.

-- Place donut pans in the oven and bake for 15 – 17 minutes, until golden brown.
+- Place baking sheet with donuts in the oven and bake for 15 – 17 minutes, until golden brown.

-- While the donuts are baking, mix your glaze by combining the powdered sugar and milk in a bowl.
-If you prefer chocolate glaze, add the coconut powder too and stir.
+- While the donuts are baking or frying, mix your glaze by combining the powdered sugar and creamer in a bowl.
+If you prefer chocolate glaze, add a tablespoon of cocoa powder too and stir.

 - Once the donuts are done, remove from oven and let them cool enough so you can handle them.
 Dip each donut into the glaze.
 Icing the donuts while they’re still warms helps coat each donut evenly and will create a crispy crust on the icing.